-This section proposes a mobile terminal virtualization framework based on mobile OS.
-The framework locates in the middleware layer between OS kernel and applications, as shown in Fig. 2, which proxies the calls between the apps and the OS and provides the virtualization function to apps using networks, remote cloud platforms and services through OS, hardware and network.
+This section proposes a mobile terminal virtualization framework based-on mobile OS.
+The framework locates in the middleware layer between OS kernel and applications, as shown in Fig. 2.

 A. The framework overview

 The framework illustrated in Fig. 3 is composed of four processing modules: application virtualization module, computation virtualization module, storage virtualization module and network virtualization module, and a management module.